Empirical Bayes learning from selectively reported confidence intervals: Core ideas from prior work

 The idea of an EB analysis is that an oracle Bayesian that knows the prior $H$, can automatically take optimal decisions.
-For instance, if the goal is to estimate $\nu_i$ in mean squared error, then the oracle Bayesian would use the posterior mean $\EE[H]{\nu_i \mid X_i}$.
 By contrast, an empirical Bayesian does not have knowledge of $H$, but can use the parallel observations $X_1,\ldots,X_n$ to learn about properties of $H$ and to then mimic decisions of the oracle Bayesian.
 This imitation is often accomplished by first estimating $H$ as \smash{$\widehat{H}$} and then pretending \smash{$\widehat{H}$} is the true prior.
-For instance, the empirical Bayesian may estimate $\nu_i$ via $\EE[\widehat{H}]{\nu_i \mid X_i}$.

-A recent line of work, relevant to our analysis, argues that we should reconsider how we analyze data from randomized controlled trials (RCTs) using EB methods~\citep{zwet2021statistical, zwet2022proposal, vanzwet2024new}.
+A recent line of work, relevant to our analysis, proposes using EB methods to complement standard analyses of randomized controlled trials (RCTs)~\citep{zwet2021statistical, zwet2022proposal, vanzwet2024new, Sherry2025oncology}.
 The key idea is to first learn the distribution of SNRs across RCTs from a context-relevant corpus (e.g., the Cochrane Database of Systematic Reviews), and then use this estimated distribution to contextualize downstream inferences, such as the analysis of a future RCT.

 Returning to EB methods more broadly, the predominant practice is to ignore uncertainty in EB estimates (and as mentioned above, to treat \smash{$\widehat{H}$} as the ``true prior'').
-This is often unwarranted; any uncertainty in estimating $H$ propagates into uncertainty for downstream empirical Bayes estimands.
+This is often unwarranted; any uncertainty in estimating $H$ propagates into uncertainty for downstream EB estimands.
 A common rationale for ignoring uncertainty is that EB analyses often have a large sample size, with $n$ in~\eqref{eq:eb_model} being in the thousands or tens of thousands.
 Even so, substantial uncertainty may remain since estimating $H$ is a difficult deconvolution problem.
-In recent work,~\citet{ignatiadis2022confidence} address this shortcoming of common EB analyses by developing a general framework for constructing confidence intervals for empirical Bayes estimands.
+In recent work,~\citet{ignatiadis2022confidence} address this shortcoming of common EB analyses by developing a general framework for constructing confidence intervals for EB estimands.